remix-run/remix/README.md

 The main module (`import from "@mjackson/multipart-parser"`) assumes you're working with [the fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) (`Request`, `ReadableStream`, etc).
 Support for these interfaces was added to node.js by the [undici](https://github.com/nodejs/undici) project in [version 16.5.0](https://nodejs.org/en/blog/release/v16.5.0).

-If however you're building a server for node.js that still relies on slightly older APIs like `http.IncomingMessage`, `stream.Readable`, and `buffer.Buffer` (ala Express or `http.createServer`), `multipart-parser` ships with an additional module that works directly with these APIs.
+If however you're building a server for node.js that relies on node-specific APIs like `http.IncomingMessage`, `stream.Readable`, and `buffer.Buffer` (ala Express or `http.createServer`), `multipart-parser` ships with an additional module that works directly with these APIs.

 ```typescript
 import * as http from 'node:http';